The Unsinkable Molly Brown (musical): Plot

 In the early 20th century, feisty tomboy Molly Tobin wrestles with her three younger brothers and tells them and her father that she wants to learn to read and write and to find a rich husband ("I Ain't Down Yet").
 Molly makes her way to the Saddle Rock saloon in Leadville, Colorado and applies for a job.
 On the way to Leadville, Colorado she meets J.J.
 "Leadville" Johnny Brown, who falls in love with her and promises to give her whatever she wants ("I'll Never Say No").
 After they marry, Johnny sells a claim and provides Molly with the money she wants, enough to enter the high social life in Denver ("Beautiful People of Denver").
 Molly and Johnny, now dressed in gaudy finery, are made fun of by the Denver society people she wants to impress, and they travel to Europe, against Johnny's better instincts.

 The couple, and especially Molly, are welcomed and accepted by European royalty, but the attentions of Prince DeLong towards Molly upset Johnny and he returns to Leadville alone.
 Molly realizes that Johnny is her true love, and she sails for home on the RMS Titanic ("Dolce Far Niente").
 As the Titanic sinks and the tragedy unfolds, Molly survives in one of the lifeboats.
 She finally is reunited with Johnny, who has built Molly her own "castle", a beautiful home in the Rocky Mountains.

+The following plot is that of the 2020 rewrite (taken from MTI’s website):